fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 >
 > Make sure that ports `80` and `443` are available on your server and not being used by anything else! _Nginx Proxy Manager_ needs port `80` for _HTTP_ and port `443` for _HTTPS_.

-This compose file uses <a href="https://docs.docker.com/engine/storage/#bind-mounts" target="_blank">bind mounts</a> to store container data in specific directories on the host, as I find this easier to migrate than <a href="https://docs.docker.com/engine/storage/#volumes" target="_blank">volumes</a>.
+This compose file uses <a href="https://docs.docker.com/engine/storage/#bind-mounts" target="_blank" data-umami-event="reverse-proxy-adguard-docker-bind-mounts">bind mounts</a> to store container data in specific directories on the host, as I find this easier to migrate than <a href="https://docs.docker.com/engine/storage/#volumes" target="_blank" data-umami-event="reverse-proxy-adguard-docker-volumes">volumes</a>.
 (If you save your site on <a href="https://github.com" target="_blank">GitHub</a> you can just clone it and install it anywhere.)

 Be sure to type in your own local path to where you want the data from Nginx Proxy Manager to live in your server, e.g. `/home/bob/docker/..` etc. and run the following command within the same directory where the compose file is located: